paregorios/paregorios.2018/pages/about.md

 .. type: text
 -->

-This website belongs to Tom Elliott.
+This website belongs to Tom Elliott (ipse@paregorios.org).

 Which Tom Elliott, you ask?
 The following information will probably help you disambiguate me from the homonymous politician, stunt man, footballer, investment banker, psychic, etc.